 Margins and padding

 Page Builder has built-in spacing defaults.
-Rows and columns have default margins and padding, and modules have default margins.
+Rows and columns have default margins and padding.
+Modules have default margins.
 There is also an autospacing feature that reduces spacing automatically on mobile devices.
 This means that you don't have to fuss over spacing at all – unless you want to.

 If you do want more control, there are several ways you can change spacing in Page Builder layouts: